Why Page Speed Matters and How to Test your Page Speed Score

 - Load time of any user interaction (loading of images, response time), event, or discrete hit

-- The time taken by a browser to parse a specific document to make it available for the end-user
+- The time is taken by a browser to parse a specific document to make it available for the end-user

 Why is Page Speed Important?